Jana-Marie/LAEMP-Panel/README.md

 # LAEMP-Panel

 LAEMP-Panel is a Zigbee controllable (e.g. philips hue) RGBY + W spot, which can be soldered at home and is easy to assemble.
 The extra yellow channel gives a much wider dynamic.
+This is archived by alternating CW/WW/A (Cold-, Warm-White, Amber) and RGB LEDs.
+LAEMP-Panel can be mounted on mini-tripods and is powered via 5V USB Type-C. A ZigBee bridge (e.g. Philips Hue) is needed for control.

 <table>
   <tbody>